owncloud-archive/apps/README.md

 ##Details

-The idea is to check for virus at upload-time, notifing the user (on screen and/or email) and remove the file if it's infected.
+The idea is to check for virus at upload-time, notifying the user (on screen and/or email) and remove the file if it's infected.

 ##Status

 The App is not complete yet...
-* It can be configured to work with the excecutable or the daemond (not testet) mode of ClamAV
+* It can be configured to work with the excecutable or the daemon (not tested) mode of ClamAV
 * When the user uploads a file, it's checked
 * If an uploaded file is infected, it's deleted and a notification is shown to the user on screen and an email is sent with details.
 * Tested in Linux only

 ##In progress

-* Daemond Mode tests
+* Daemon Mode tests

 ##ToDo

 * Background Job to scan all files
 * Test uploading from Webdav and clients
-* Configurations Tune-ups
+* Configurations Tuneups
 * Other OS Testing
 * Look for ideas :P